wiz0u/WTelegramClient/README.md

 # Example of API call

->ℹ️ The Telegram API makes extensive usage of base and derived classes, so be ready to use the various syntaxes C# offer to check/cast base classes into the more useful derived classes (`is`, `as`, `case DerivedType` )
+>ℹ️ The Telegram API makes extensive usage of base and derived classes, so be ready to use the various C# syntaxes to check/cast base classes into the more useful derived classes (`is`, `as`, `case DerivedType` )

 All the Telegram API classes/methods are fully documented through Intellisense: Place your mouse over a class/method name, or start typing the call arguments to see a tooltip displaying their description, the list of derived classes and a web link to the official API page.

 The Telegram [API object classes](https://corefork.telegram.org/schema) are defined in the `TL` namespace, and the [API functions](https://corefork.telegram.org/methods) are available as async methods of `Client`.

 Below is an example of calling the [messages.getAllChats](https://corefork.telegram.org/method/messages.getAllChats) API function, enumerating the various groups/channels the user is in, and then using `client.SendMessageAsync` helper function to easily send a message:
 ```csharp
 using TL;
 ...